Bristle prunes teriyaki

 3

-Once the skin is browned thoroughly, cook the remaining sides, and finally add the mixed [A] to thicken it, and add the flavor.
+Once the skin is well browned, cook the remaining sides, and finally add the mixed ingredients (A) to thicken the sauce and allow the flavors to blend in

 4

-Transfer to a bowl and add sash and kumquats to complete.
+Transfer to a serving bowl and garnish with garnish and kumquats to finish

 2 slices